Counting problem (complexity)

 Note that cR is a search problem while #R is a decision problem, however cR can be C Cook-reduced to #R (for appropriate C) using a binary search (the reason #R is defined the way it is, rather than being the graph of cR, is to make this binary search possible).

 Counting complexity class

-If NX is a complexity class associated with non-deterministic machines then #X = {#R | R ∈ NX} is the set of counting problems associated with each search problem in NX.
-In particular, #P is the class of counting problems associated with NP search problems.

-Just as NP has NP-complete problems via many-one reductions, #P has complete problems via parsimonious reductions, problem transformations that preserve the number of solutions.
+Just as NP has NP-complete problems via many-one reductions, #P has #P-complete problems via parsimonious reductions, problem transformations that preserve the number of solutions.